wacncontent/CustomizeTool/addCommentOutput/articles/storage/storage-migration-to-premium-storage.md

 In addition, please refer to the previous section on Considerations for understanding various optimizations you can do for Premium Storage.
 Depending on the optimizations that are applicable to your applications, the migration process may fall into one of the migration scenarios below.

 ### A Simple Migration
 In this simple scenario, you are looking to preserve your configuration as is while migrating from Standard Storage to Premium Storage.
-Here you’ll move each of your disks as is and then convert the VM as well.
+Here you'll move each of your disks as is and then convert the VM as well.
 Benefit of this is the ease of migration; and the downside is, the resulting configuration may not be optimized for the lowest cost.

 #### Preparation